 A registered nurse (RN) is a licensed professional who works directly with patients to provide medical care.
-This is an occupation that is essential for patient care and, According to the Bureau of Labor Statistics, is expected to grow at a faster than average pace in coming years.
+This is an occupation that is essential for patient care and is expected to grow at a faster than average pace in coming years (according to the Bureau of Labor Statistics).

-The day-to-day work of a registered nurse can vary greatly depending on the specialty you choose and environment that you work in.
-However, registered nurses who have attained a higher level of education and training generally enjoy more independence and less supervision when it comes to making decisions and treatment plans for their patients.
+The day-to-day life as a nurse can vary greatly depending on the specialty you choose as well as the environment you work in.
+However, registered nurses with a BSN generally enjoy more independence and less supervision when it comes to deciding treatment plans for their patients.

-The typical duties and responsibilities of a registered nurse include:
+The typical duties and responsibilities of an RN include:

 - Educating patients and their families about treatment plans and health conditions